nhoizey/nhoizey/README.md

 I am a **co-founder and Chief Innovation Officer at [Clever Age](https://www.clever-age.com/en/)**.
 I help companies design the right technical architecture to cover their digital needs, with the best possible choice of technologies and solutions.

-Drawing on over 20 years of experience (I wrote my first HTML page in 1996), I advocate a **pragmatic use of Web technologies**, defining and applying good technical and methodological practices: progressive enhancement, accessibility, web performance, Responsive Web Design, Progressive Web Apps, etc.
+Drawing on over 20 years of experience (I wrote my first HTML page in 1996), I advocate a **pragmatic use of standard Web technologies**, defining and applying good technical and methodological practices: progressive enhancement, accessibility, web performance, Responsive Web Design, Progressive Web Apps, etc.

 I run numerous seminars and practical training sessions, and give [talks](https://nicolas-hoizey.com/talks/) at conferences, to pass on my knowledge.